 Book Review: The Lost Van Gogh by Jonathan Santlofer

-Jonathan Santlofer's The Lost Van Gogh is a new novel about a self portrait by Vincent Van Gogh.
-Find out what I though of the book in advance of its January 2024 release.
+Jonathan Santlofer’s The Lost Van Gogh is a new novel about a self-portrait by Vincent Van Gogh.
+Find out what I thought of the book before its release.

 Art That Inspires Me: The Paintings of Paul Cézanne